If you're unsure what's meant by the term "Thali food," get a better understanding of this uniquely Indian style of eating with this review.

 To mix things up, you can make use of one at a dinner party or another event.
 If you're interested, review the suggestions for Thali plates below.
 The ideas are just as good served in a Thali or without it.
 Note how the plates are arranged by themes, such as meat, fish or vegetarian.

 - If you're a chicken-lover, consider a chicken Thali plate.
 The platter can include Jeera rice, naan bread, Kaali Daal, butter chicken, chicken Saagwala, Dahi Baingan, pickle, and salad.
 And Jalebi would make a great dessert for this platter.
 Of course, if you know your Indian food, feel free to customize your own plate.

-- If you want a healthier Thali or simply enjoy fish, consider a fish Thali.
+- If you enjoy fish, consider a fish Thali.
 This platter can include fish curry, fish cutlets, cabbage foogath, poppadums, pickle, and salad.
 Add some Shahi Anjir ice cream for dessert!
 Once again, if you're already familiar with Indian, go ahead and design your own plate.
 If your dinner party isn't large, consider asking your guests for examples of foods they'd like to be included on the Thali.